shelleywong/CSCI211-Course-Materials/CURE-E/finalProject.md

   * File headers (filename, your name (first and last), your Chico Portal/INGInious username, and a short summary of the contents of the file)
   * Descriptive and helpful comments in the body of the code<br>

 I will be testing your code in an environment where you can compile code with the GNU g++ compiler (similar to what we have used all semester on INGInious, ecc-linux, WSL2, or an Ubuntu (Linux) virtual machine).
-If your code does not compile, you will lose points.<br>
+You will lose points if your code does not compile, or if your code compiles but terminates unexpectedly when executed (e.g. segmentation fault, aborted (core dumped) error).<br>

 Move into your CSCI211 repo and create a new directory for your project (you can give the project any name that you choose, as long as it is clear that the directory contains your CURE-E final project):
 ```